 DR. BILL EVERHART, D.Min., M.A., LPC, is a Licensed Professional Counselor and ordained Presbyterian minister (PCUSA), with offices in Manassas, Herndon and Springfield, VA.
 A member of the American Association of Pastoral Counselors, Bill provides counseling for individuals and couples with a variety of presenting issues including anxiety, depression, addiction, grief, and other mood disorders.
 He specializes in providing spiritually sensitive psychotherapy to clients from a variety of faith traditions by offering a safe, secure and confidential relationship where healing, insight, and self-awareness can occur.
 Bill holds Master of Divinity and Doctor of Ministry degrees from Union Theological Seminary in Richmond, Virginia, and a Masters in Counseling degree from Eastern Mennonite University in Harrisonburg, Virginia.
 He may be reached at (703) 449-1944, (703) 335-6172 voice mail extension 210, or via email.
 Please be sure to visit Bill's website at billeverhartcounseling.com and his blog at saymoreaboutthat.blogspot.com

 REV. JUDY HALL, MSW, LCSW, is a former social worker and social work supervisor in Fairfax County School System's special education programs.
 In addition to completing her Master's degree in social work at Catholic University of America and a certification program in pastoral psychotherapy at Pastoral Counseling and Consultation Centers of Greater Washington, she has extensive specialized training in marital, family, and child therapy.
-She is currently a student at Wesley Theological Seminary.
+She is a graduate of Wesley Theological Seminary.
 A Licensed Clinical Social Worker in the state of Virginia, Judy is experienced in working with individuals, couples, families and children.
 Her work with people is grounded in her respect for the resilience and the strengths that individuals and families bring to the process of change and reconciliation.
 Judy works at PCNV's centers in McLean and Springfield.
 She can be reached at (703) 449-1944, (703) 335-6172 voice mail extension 625, or via email.

 DR. GARY L. HULME, DMin is a United Methodist minister and a long time resident of Manassas.
 Gary holds a Bachelor of Arts degree in Religion and Philosophy from Virginia Wesleyan College in Norfolk Virginia, as well as a Master of Divinity degree and a Doctor of Ministry degree from Wesley Theological Seminary in Washington, D.C.
 He is also a graduate of the Institute for Pastoral Psychotherapy.
 In addition to being certified as a Fellow in the American Association of Pastoral Counselors, Gary is also a Board Certified Professional Counselor by the American Board of Professional Counselors established by the American Psychotherapy Association and a member of the International Positive Psychology Association.
 He is also a provider with CHAMPUS/Tricare/Healthnet, the insurance provider for military dependents.
 He likes to work with a variety of persons and provides individual counseling and psychotherapy, marriage counseling, couples counseling, family counseling and adolescent counseling.
 In addition to anxiety, obsessive-compulsive disorder (OCD), depression, grief, abuse survivors and other mental health issues, Gary likes to work with persons around how family of origin issues impact current life systems in a way that moves toward healing, wholeness and health.
 He works at the Manassas Center.
 He can be reached at (703) 449-1944, (703) 335-6172 voice mail extension 261, or via email.